vipinpal70/Estarra/replit.md

 ## Overview

 This is a modern construction company website for Estarra, built as a full-stack React application with Express.js backend.
-The project creates a premium, animated construction company website featuring responsive design, contact forms with email integration, and a portfolio showcase.
+The project creates a premium, animated construction company website featuring responsive design, contact forms with email integration, portfolio showcase, and detailed project gallery.
 The application uses modern web technologies including React with TypeScript, shadcn/ui components, Tailwind CSS, and GSAP animations to deliver a professional construction company web presence.

 ## User Preferences